jvtalan1/project-sari-doc/promotion.md

   "start": "start-date-time",
   "end": "end-date-time",
   "type": "items",
-  // items included in the promotion
+  /* items included in the promotion */
   "items": [
     {
       "barcode": "item-barcode",
-      "quantity": "1", //  quantity to trigger the promotion, optional default to 1 "price": "discounted price", // optional promotion price, can be a number, %, or -number "points": "points earn" // optional points earn for every quantity purchase },
+      "quantity": "1" /*  quantity to trigger the promotion, optional default to 1 */,
+      "price": "discounted price" /* optional promotion price, can be a number, %, or -number */, "points": "points earn" /* optional points earn for every quantity purchase */ },
-    // -- another item
+    /* -- another item -- */
     {
       "barcode": "item-barcode",
       "quantity": "1",